 Thematic Analysis is a flexible data analysis plan that qualitative researchers use to generate themes from interview data.
-This approach is flexible in that there is no specific research design associated with thematic analysis; it can be utilized for case studies, phenomenology, generic qualitative, and narrative inquiry to name a few.
-This data analysis plan is perfect for both novice and expert qualitative researchers because the steps are easy to follow but rigorous enough to generate meaningful findings from the data.
+This approach is flexible in that there is no specific research design associate with thematic analysis.
+It might utilizes for case studies, phenomenology, generic qualitative, and narrative inquiry to name a few.
+This data analysis plan is perfect for both novice and expert qualitative researchers.
+Meanwhile the steps are easy to follow but rigorous enough to generate meaningful findings from the data.
 According to Braun and Clarke (2013), there are six phases of Thematic Analysis.

 Thematic Analysis can generate significant findings for qualitative researchers who have little to no experience with qualitative analysis.
 As a result, Thematic Analysis is a popular choice for novice researchers and students.